dmvaldman/guiGlue/README.md

 		guiGlue(paramsGUI);
 	};

-No more magic variables defined in the GUI as opposed to in your parameter file!
+Looks like more lines of code!
+Well, yes it is, but there are no more magic variables defined in the GUI as opposed to in your parameter file!...
+You'll thank me later.

 Subfolders
 -------------------------------------